joshbegley/nyt-latest/README.md

 `The Hagerty brand insures collectible autos — two million of them — and its articles and videos draw crowds.
 After going public, it has bigger plans.`\
 https://nytimes.com/2021/12/16/business/classic-cars-hagerty.html?searchResultPosition=4

-**Ukraine’s Leader Seeks NATO Assurances in Face of Threat From Russia**\
+**NATO Signals Support for Ukraine in Face of Threat From Russia**\
-`The alliance stood by its promise to open a path to Ukrainian membership amid warnings from Ukrainian and Western intelligence agencies that Moscow could soon begin a military incursion.`\
+`The military alliance stood by its promise to open a path to Ukrainian membership amid warnings from Western intelligence agencies that Moscow could soon begin a military incursion.`\
 https://nytimes.com/2021/12/16/world/europe/ukraine-nato-russia.html?searchResultPosition=5

 **The Future of America’s Abortion Fight**\